zxcorr/PhotoZ-DES/README.md

 <!-- ABOUT THE PROJECT -->
 ## Info
 This repository aims to provide useful codes and access to the data built by the PhotoZ-DES work.
 As the work is at the peer review stage and has not yet been published, we reserve the right to restrict access to the products.
 During this period, interested parties can contact the authors via one of the <a href="#contact">emails</a> listed on this page.
-The data and links will be freely accessible after the publication of all projects planned by our group, and available from this repository.
+The data and links will be freely accessible after the publication of all projects planned by our group and will be available from this repository.

 ## Contributing
 Any comments and suggestions are always very welcome and can be addressed to one of the <a href="#contact">contacts</a> listed below.